Data Protection and General Data Protection Regulations (GDPR)

 Please refer to the school’s Data Protection Policy

 The school has also updated its Privacy Notices in line with the new laws on data protection.

 Staff Privacy Notice

 The school will follow legislative guidance when dealing with Data Subject Access Requests.

 Please refer to Information Commissioner’s Office guidance on Accessing pupils’ information.

 As an academy a learner or parent/carer (person with parental responsibility/ legal guardian) does not have a legal right to access a child’s educational record.
 It will be up to the school to decide whether to grant such access.

 Please refer to the Information Commissioner’s Office Subject access Request Information for further information.

 How to make a request to see information about you?

-If you wish to request information we hold about you, please complete the Data Subject Access Form found on the link below and send it to the DPO @ email@example.com or post to Harrow High School, Gayton Road, Harrow, Middx HA1 2JG
+If you wish to request information we hold about you, please complete the Data Subject Access Form found on the link below and send it to the DPO at firstname.lastname@example.org or post to Shana Hart, Executive Assistant, Harrow High School, Gayton Road, Harrow, Middlesex HA1 2JG